christianalfoni/rask/README.md

   <img src="logo.png" alt="Logo" width="200">
 </p>

 A lightweight reactive component library that combines the simplicity of observable state management with the full power of a virtual DOM reconciler.
+Ideal for single page applications, using web technology.

 ```bash
 npm install rask-ui
 ```

-## The Problem with Modern UI Frameworks
+## The Itch with Modern UI Frameworks

 Modern UI frameworks present developers with a fundamental tradeoff between state management and UI expression: